clhenrick/color-legend-element/README.md

 <script src="/path/to/color-legend-element.umd.js"></script>
 ```

+## Examples

+See [the documentation](https://clhenrick.github.io/color-legend-element) for examples of how to use the Color Legend Element.

 ## Properties

-The following table describes the Color Legend Element's properties / public API.
+The following table lists the Color Legend Element's properties and attributes (public API).
 See [the documentation](https://clhenrick.github.io/color-legend-element) for examples of how these properties may be configured to render various types of legends.
+All properties listed have a corresponding HTML attribute of the same name (but lowercased) except for the `interpolator` property which may only be set as a property using JavaScript.

 | Property     | Default Value          | Description                                                           | Has Attribute |
 |--------------|------------------------|-----------------------------------------------------------------------|---------------|